Lev Manovich

+Lev Manovich (/ˈmænəvɪtʃ/ MAN-ə-vitch) is an artist, author and theorist of digital culture.
+He is a Distinguished Professor at the Graduate Center of the City University of New York.
+Manovich played a key role in creating four new research fields: new media studies (1991-), software studies (2001-), cultural analytics (2007-) and AI aesthetics (2018-).
+Manovich's current research focuses on generative media, AI culture, digital art, and media theory.

-Manovich is also the founder and director of the Cultural Analytics Lab (called Software Studies Initiative 2007-2016), which was described in an associated press release as computational analysis of massive collections of images and video (cultural analytics).
-His lab was commissioned to create visualizations of cultural datasets for Google, New York Public Library, and New York's Museum of Modern Art (MoMA).
+Manovich is the founder and director of the Cultural Analytics Lab (called Software Studies Initiative 2007-2016), which pioneered use of data science and data visualization for the analysis of massive collections of images and videos (cultural analytics).
+The lab was commissioned to create visualizations of cultural datasets for Google, New York Public Library, and New York's Museum of Modern Art (MoMA).

-One of his books, The Language of New Media, has been translated into thirteen languages.
-Manovich's latest academic book Cultural Analytics was published in 2020 by the MIT Press.
+He is the author and editor of 15 books, including The Language of New Media, which has been translated into fourteen languages.
+Manovich's latest academic book, Cultural Analytics, was published in 2020 by the MIT Press.